textileio/papers/draft.md

 component of the TID is the CID of an immutable access control list.
 The ACL represents a permissions rule set that must be applied when reading data ([@sec:AccessControl] and (b) below).
-Additionally, each ACL carries a reference to it's previous version (if one exists), forming a *chain* of versions.
+Additionally, each ACL carries a reference to its previous version (if one exists), forming a *chain* of versions.
 Writers may choose to alter the ACL, which results in a fork.